DavidCEllis/SplitGuides/readme.md

    The formatter will automatically insert HTML breaks `<br>` between lines, a backslash `\ ` at the end of a line will indicate that the line should **not** have a break inserted (useful for headers and lists).

+## splitnotes2_server.exe ##

+Now included is a server version which launches a (local) webhost so you can view the splitnotes on another device on your local network.
+Launch splitnotes2_server.exe to start the service.

+If the hostname and port defaults aren't usable you can set them by editing server_hostname and server_port in settings.json.
+There is no dialog for editing these settings yet.

 ### Example Notes ###